 Anytime we discuss honesty, it’s important to discuss thinking about our words.
 We don’t want students to think “being honest” means they can walk around being rude to their friends.
 Some things need to be said and some don’t.
 Sorting different things we might say allows students to practice thinking before they speak.

 Here are a list of my favorite read-alouds about honesty.
 You can find the affiliate links below.
 I am getting paid a small amount for recommending them, but they ARE my favorites and I would recommend them no matter what. 🙂

 Here are some of my favorite videos for honesty!

 Do you have other ideas for teaching honesty?
 I’d love to hear them!
-All of these ideas and more can be found in my Honesty Curriculum on Teachers Pay Teachers!
+You can find these ideas and tons more in my Honesty curriculum!
+Click the image to learn more!